 By Dave K.

 You could try using dye remover.
 It has to be dissolved in hot water first, but then could be sponged on.
 The canvas would have to be sponged with clean water to rinse it.
-The dye remover is sold wherever fabric dye is sold.

 Our babysitter sat on our almost white sofa and left the stain of her new jeans in a perfect outline on the cushions.
 Is there anyone who knows what to do to get out the dye?
 Our fabric protection policy says that it will only remove food stains.
 So I will have to do it myself.
 Please help.

-By 1tdavis1 from Atlanta, GA
+By teresa from Atlanta, GA

 You don't say what kind of fabric is on your couch.